ethanokamura/dsa/README.md

 # DSA Topics
-A list of DSA programs I have written in C++ during my time at Uni.
+A list of DSA programs I have written in C/C++ during my time at Uni.

 ## Part 0: Basics
 1. Arrays